The Best Advice My Therapist Never Gave Me

 Therapy is great.
-If you find a good psychiatrist, it can give you an outside, impartial perspective on what you're going through.
+If you find a good therapist, it can give you an outside, impartial perspective on what you're going through.
 However, sometimes we get the best and most memorable advice elsewhere: From our friends, family, coworkers, and maybe even Instagram.

-As such, in honor of Mental Health Awareness week, we put out a call to hundreds of people and asked them to tell us the best and most memorable pieces of advice they ever received.
+As such, in honor of Mental Health Awareness week, we put out a call to hundreds of people and asked them to tell us the best and most memorable pieces of advice they ever received — from people who aren't therapists.

 We came back with these 12 nuggets of wisdom.